 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 Last Updated on

 Pregnancy brings immense joy in your life, and it may bring along various health concerns as well.
 This is because your pregnancy hormones take a toll on your immune system, and the compromised immunity makes you more prone to illnesses and infections.
 Though minor gum or teeth problems are common in pregnancy, sometimes more serious dental issues crop up like dental cavities which may require root canal treatment.
 If you have concerns regarding getting a root canal treatment in pregnancy, you should read the following article to know more about it.

 Is Root Canal Treatment Safe in Pregnancy

-Risks Associated with Root Canal while Pregnant
+Risks Associated With Root Canal Treatment During Pregnancy

 Here are some risks involved with root canal treatment in pregnancy:

 In order to have a comprehensive view of your cavity, your doctor will require you to undergo an X-ray of the infected tooth.
 Though any X-ray exposure is not recommended in pregnancy, the dental X-ray radiations do not pose any risk to the unborn baby.
 However, it is still advised to take necessary measures, like using a lead apron and thyroid collar for the pregnant patient to cover any risk at all even if the radiations are localised to the mouth only and not the abdominal region.
 Also, more than the X-ray, it is the medicines that are used in the process and later given for healing, which may cause more harm to your baby.